 Why “Eating Right” Doesn’t Work

-Most every diet theory is based on the same flawed premise that the best way to eat right is to simply not eat bad or unhealthy food.
+Most diet theories is based on the same flawed premise that the best way to eat right is to simply not eat bad or unhealthy food.
 This theory works on paper but has produced little more than disappointment and frustration for hundreds of years.
 This is because trying to eat right just through avoiding “bad foods” has several critical flaws.

 #1 Not all experts agree on what you should eat

 One expert claims dairy is poison and the next touts it as a superfood.
 One study claims coffee shortens your life and another says it will lengthen it.
 It would be great if nutrition was a simple and straight forward science, but that’s seldom the case.

 #2 Everyone’s nutritional needs are different